Will Young: Early life and education

-Early life and family

 Young was born on 20 January 1979 in Wokingham, Berkshire, and is the second-oldest child of Robin Young, a company director of an engineering firm, and Annabel Young (née Griffith), a plant nursery gardener.
-Born six weeks prematurely, he was ten minutes older than his twin brother, Rupert who died in August 2020.
+Born six weeks premature, he was ten minutes older than his twin brother, Rupert who died in July 2020.
 He also has an older sister Emma.

-Young was born into an affluent, middle-class family, whose paternal ancestry has strong ties to the British government and military services.
-His grandfather, Digby Aretas Young (d.
-1966) served in the Royal Air Force, and his great-great-great-great grandfather was Colonel Sir Aretas William Young, who, in 1795 at seventeen years old, joined the British Army and served in Ireland and Egypt before fighting in the Peninsular War.
+Young's grandfather, Digby Aretas Young (1916 - 1966) was a flight lieutenant in the Royal Air Force, and features in Thomas D. Calnan's memoir.
+His great-great-great-great-grandfather was Colonel Sir Aretas William Young, who, in 1795 at seventeen years old, joined the British Army and served in Ireland and Egypt before fighting in the Peninsular War.
 Aretas was later stationed in Trinidad and eventually took charge of the Trinidadian government, before moving to Demerara where he was appointed Protector of Slaves.
 Aretas became the sixth Governor of Prince Edward Island in 1831, and three years later was knighted by King William IV.
 One of Aretas's sons was Sir Henry Young, fifth Governor of South Australia, later first Governor of Tasmania.

-Education
+Hugh Le Despenser is Young's his 18-times great-grandfather.
+Edward I was his 20-times great-grandfather.
+Edward was the great-grand son of William the Conquerer.

 Young was brought up in Hungerford, West Berkshire, and was initially educated at Kingsbury Hill School in Marlborough, Wiltshire, before attending Horris Hill Preparatory School, Newbury, between the ages of eight and thirteen.
 His first appearance on stage was at the age of four when he played a fir tree in a school production and had one line to speak.
 At Horris Hill, Young was head chorister in the school choir, and at the age of nine he learned how to play the piano.
 Young recalls that at Horris Hill, pupils were taught that they were more privileged than pupils from state schools, and that one day he wrote a letter stating, "I must pass common entrance to take me to public school, otherwise I'll be going to state school and everyone will be very disappointed."
 At thirteen, Young and his brother were enrolled as boarders at the public school Wellington College in Crowthorne, Berkshire.
 Young appeared in several school productions and often gave speeches in assembly, despite later admitting that he never felt completely comfortable being the centre of attention.

-It was during this period that he became interested in sports and for a time he dreamed of competing in the Olympic Games in the 400 metre sprint, which he could run in under fifty seconds – the Olympic average is forty-three seconds.
+It was during this period that he became interested in sports and for a time he dreamed of competing in the Olympic Games in the 400-metre sprint, which he could run in under fifty seconds – the Olympic average is forty-three seconds.
 He became captain of the school's basketball and athletics teams, and also represented the school in the triple jump, long jump, football and rugby.
 The only sport he says he felt uncomfortable playing was cricket.